 Also called Gay tourism, LGBT tourism is a type of travel designed for people who are gay, lesbian, bisexual or transgender.
 Unfortunately, many countries around the world are dangerous or unwelcoming to LGBT people so they must put extra care when traveling or planning a vacation for the following reasons:

 - Some countries criminalize homosexuality- This is particularly common in African and middle eastern countries.
 For example, in Uganda, homosexuality is punishable with life in prison.
 When I was traveling in Ethiopia, I asked a guy how gay people are treated in the country.
-He explained to me that the punishment for being gay is 18 years in prison.
-This is basically a death penalty though because they would never survive 18 years in an Ethiopian prison.
+He explained to me that the punishment is 18 years in prison.

 - Some businesses do not serve gay people- Even in my home country, the United States, there are stories of bakeries refusing to make wedding cakes for gay couples.
 Around the world, many hotels and restaurants refuse service to gay people.

 - In some regions, local people are violent against gays- This happens in many regions across the world.

 In an experimental tour, destinations and itineraries are chosen based on a game, idea, or experiment.
 This often involves some kind of humor or chance.
 Examples of experimental tourism include:

 - Throwing a dart at a map and going wherever it lands- This is probably the most classic example of experimental tourism.